Skoolin/TAKexplorer/README.md

 Yes, I know, it should not take that long and both my python code and my SQL queries are ugly, deal with it xD

 I already have generated a database with all players rating 1200+ if you want to use it instead of generating your own.
+You can download it by going to [actions](https://github.com/Skoolin/TAKexplorer/actions).
+There you can click on the latest green workflow run and scroll down to artifacts.
+The file you are looking for is called positions_s6_1200.db (~65mb).

 You need to have pillow and tqdm installed:
 `pip install pillow tqdm`